IntersectMBO/plutus/doc/index.rst

 The Plutus project consists of Plutus Core, the programming language used for scripts on Cardano; tooling and compilers for compiling various intermediate languages into Plutus Core;
 and Plutus Tx, the compiler that compiles the Haskell source code into Plutus Core to form the on-chain part of a contract application.
-All of this is used in combination to write Plutus scripts that run on the Cardano blockchain.
+All of this is used in combination to write Plutus Core scripts that run on the Cardano blockchain.
 Compiled Plutus Core scripts or programs are able to interact with the Cardano ledger through the ledger interface.